Runtime Parameter overrides

 Supported data typesđź”—

-You can apply runtime Parameters on these data types:
+You can apply runtime Parameters on the following data types:

 • VARCHAR